Calories Burned Calculator

 Your Precision Toolkit Checklist

-✅ Reset monthly: Recalculate burn rates after fitness milestones
+✅ Recalculate burn rates monthly after fitness milestones.

-*”Using the calculator revealed I burned 1,100 fewer calories monthly than my watch claimed.
-Fixing this helped break my 8-month plateau!”*
+*”The calculator showed I burned 1,100 fewer kcal/month than my watch claimed.
+This broke my 8-month plateau!”*

 The Heart Rate Connection: Why Intensity Matters

-MET Values Demystified: The Engine Behind Our Calculator
+MET Values Decoded: How They Power Our Calculator

 ---|---|---|